my-opencode/product-management-demo/README.md

 Macros can be called with `make macro-name` in a terminal.

 Try `make help` or open the `makefile` for more information about the macros.
+If you do not have the ability to run make commands, simply open the file in a text editor to see which commands are used.

 > The macros in the Makefile are for bash and have not been tested outside of a GNU+Linux environment.
 On Windows or MacOS I strongly recommend using Linux WSL or a VM.